Menu

 In PE we had a great yoga session today where the children impressed us all with their core strength, breathing and flexibility!
 We learnt 6 positions: The dolphin, the turtle, the seal, the boat, the jellyfish and the star fish!
 Afterwards, we had a bit of time for cosmic kids ninja turtle yoga which we all enjoyed!

 In maths, we are doing statistics this week.
-We have looked at tally charts, pictographs block graphs and bar charts.
+We have looked at tally charts, pictographs, block graphs and bar charts.
 Here is a great song we have enjoyed watching and listening to!

 https://www.bbc.co.uk/programmes/p017ktx1

 In English we have focused on some key grammar before beginning to plan and write our poem inspired by "The Owl And The Pussy-Cat."
-Here are the class using great oracy skills to explain opinions, discuss and work together to match rhyming words and decide if sentence are commands, questions or statements.
+Here are the class using great oracy skills to explain opinions, discuss and work together to match rhyming words and decide if sentences are commands, questions or statements.

 In DT we built paper prototypes of our hand puppet designs.
 We learnt that prototypes are used by designers to spot mistakes and to simplify designs.
 Many of us have realised that we will need to make the template of our hand a little larger to accommodate the stitching and that our designs may be a bit complicated to make in 3D.
 The next step for us is to learn how to sew a running stitch and then make our puppet for real out of felt and thread.